mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/diffoscope.md

 - Compare two files without displaying a progress bar `diffoscope --no-progress {{path/to/file1}} {{path/to/file2}}`

-- Compare two files and write a HTML-report to a file (use `-` for stdout) `diffoscope --html {{path/to/outfile|-}} {{path/to/file1}} {{path/to/file2}}`
+- Compare two files and write an HTML-report to a file (use `-` for stdout) `diffoscope --html {{path/to/outfile|-}} {{path/to/file1}} {{path/to/file2}}`

 - Compare two directories excluding files with a name matching a specified pattern